Menu

 • City Technology Colleges are urban-based secondary schools for pupils aged 11-18.
 They emphasize technological and practical skills alongside traditional academic subjects.
 They are independent but funded by the state, often with commercial sponsorship.

-• State Boarding Schools: Funded by the government, they don’t charge for tuition.
+• State Boarding Schools: These schools are funded by the government and don’t charge tuition.
 However, they do charge fees for boarding.
 These schools provide high-quality education and have modern boarding facilities.

 2. Private (Independent) Schools: